WhalenSITHS/moviedatabase/readme.txt

-day 1
-go over mongodb, what it is, why we need it security adn speed create gitignore, package.json and early folder structure
+You left task ijn teh patch route early in the project, please fix for next year day 1 go over mongodb, what it is, why we need it security adn speed create gitignore, package.json and early folder structure